 Bake a Little Love Into Every Dessert You Make

-I love cookies so I had to come up a way to have my cake and eat it to (so to speak).
+I love cookies so I had to come up a way to have my cake and eat it too (so to speak).
 So this is exactly what I did.
 I took out as many unhealthy ingredients as I was able to and replaced these with nuts, berries, and other more heart friendly food options.

 You can easily adapting most recipes by reducing the not so healthy ingredients and increasing the more nutritious ones that you add into your desserts.
 Your baked goods will be more nutritious but you won't lose any of the sweet delicious flavor that you love.

 There are many little tricks that will help to make your home baking a little healthier.
-These simple baking tips can help to insure that your cookies, cakes, pies, and other sweet desserts truly are created with love baked into every bite.
+These simple tips can help to insure that your cookies, cakes, pies, and other sweet desserts truly are created with love baked into every bite.

 You Know What is Good for Your Family so Give it to Them